 5. Not Hiring a Lawyer

-An experienced Wilmington personal injury attorney can be essential to investigating your North Carolina motor vehicle accident and holding the responsible party to answer for his negligence.
+An experienced Wilmington car accident lawyer can be essential to investigating your North Carolina motor vehicle accident and holding the responsible party to answer for his negligence.
 Industry statistics suggest that accident victims who hire lawyers receive compensation that averages three to four times the amounts collected by people who represent themselves.

 If you truly are committed to collecting all the compensation you deserve, call Speaks Law Firm today at 910-341-7570 or toll-free at 877-593-4233.
 There is no charge or obligation for your first consultation with our lawyers.
 At your request, when you call to schedule your appointment, we will send you a FREE copy of our book, The North Carolina Auto Injury Book, as our way of introducing our law firm.